How can I meet a Big Apple Greeter?

 - International mobile phone numbers are not accepted.
 While the telephone and visitor are in New York City, the telephone call is international.
 We do not require greeters to make expensive international telephone calls.
 Some greeters cannot make international calls from home or mobile phones.

 - Email messages are not accepted.
-There are still a few greeters who do not have email.
-These greeters have been with Big Apple Greeter many years, before we required greeters to have email.
-Also, sending an email to a greeter does not mean the greeter will read the email in time.
+Sending an email to a greeter does not mean the greeter will read the email in time.

 - Text messages are not accepted.
 The telephone number you have for your greeter may not accept text messages.

 When greeter and visitors miss each other and do not meet, everyone is disappointed.
 Our greeters are especially disappointed since they have set aside a day to meet visitors they cannot find.
 The visitors think the greeter forgot them.

 By requiring telephone contact and USA telephone numbers, we are helping to ensure a successful visit.

 Can I meet a Greeter more than once during my stay?

 - Since many visitors would like to meet a Greeter, please submit only 1 request for a Greeter.

 How is a greeter different from a professional tour guide?

 - A greeter becomes a new friend and shows you around the way a friend would.
 You will talk about what it is like to live in New York City, learn how to use public transportation, find out about the greeter’s favorite restaurants, shops and locations.
 In turn, the greeter gets to know you.